-Contractors should be made aware of the school's policies and should satisfy the school that they are working in a safe and proper manner in accordance, where appropriate, with all statutory and advisory standards, especially with regards to safeguarding and child protection.
+Contractors should be made aware of St Martin's Prep's policies and should satisfy the school that they are working in a safe and proper manner in accordance, where appropriate, with all statutory and advisory standards, especially with regards to safeguarding and child protection.

-Contractors on site will be monitored by the Caretaker, Campus Manager or Head.
+Contractors on site will be monitored by the Secretary, Caretaker or Headteacher.
 Identification will be checked on first arrival or at the first opportunity and where appropriate, DBS certificate checked.
+The appropriate coloured lanyard will then be issued to the visitor.

-Organisations who let or hire the school site are obligated to follow the Health and Safety arrangements of the school and must read the related policies.
+Organisations who let or hire the St Martin's Prep site are obligated to follow the Health and Safety arrangements of the school and must read the related policies.
 Organisations who hire or let the school are responsible for the Health and Safety of those engaging in activities.

 The organisation hiring the school premises must prove to the school that it has appropriate public liability insurance to cover all its legal liabilities for accidents resulting in injuries to persons (including all participants in the activity for which the premises are being hired), and/or loss of or damage to property, including the hired premises, arising out of the letting.
-The minimum limit for this insurance cover is The hirer must produce the appropriate schedule of insurance cover before the letting can be confirmed.
+There is minimum limit for this insurance cover.
+The hirer must produce the appropriate schedule of insurance cover before the letting can be confirmed.
 The school will not be responsible for any injury to persons or damage to property arising out of the activities undertaken and supervision thereof during the letting of the premises.
-The schools will inform the hirer of any areas within the scope of the letting arrangements where asbestos has been identified, if there is a foreseeable risk of potential damage arising from the specific hire use of the building.
+St Martin's Prep will inform the hirer of any areas within the scope of the letting arrangements where asbestos has been identified, if there is a foreseeable risk of potential damage arising from the specific hire use of the building.